section-engineering-education/engineering-education/content/articles/diffie-hellman-elgamal/index.md

 Enter Second Value : 3
 Value  = 8

-### Working of DHKE Protocol
+### Working of Diffie Helman Key Exchange Protocol
-It involves exchanging secret/asymmetric keys between sender and receiver by using asymmetric encryption(public and private key)
+It involves exchanging secret/asymmetric keys between sender and receiver  using asymmetric encryption(public and private key).
+It can be abbreviated as DHKE.

 #### Steps involved
 1. Assume a prime number `Q`